jeromeetienne/webvr-experiments/README.md

   - you squashing kittens with a horrible guns
   - something with kitten and heart

-- make UI position/size in pixel instead
-  - why in pixel and not in normalized [-1,+1] ? because it is the same at the end, and it is easier to think about it as human

 - TODO what is the state automata for player/enemies/game
   - game state automata